-Published on Election Defense Alliance - public site (http://www.electiondefensealliance.org)
+Published on Election Defense Alliance (http://electiondefensealliance.org)

 The Princeton Diebold TS Hack on Video